johngarg/vsl-greek/about.md

 Information for the VCE Greek syllabus can be found on the [VCAA website](https://www.vcaa.vic.edu.au/assessment/vce-assessment/past-examinations/Pages/Greek.aspx).
 I would recommend looking through the study design and some past exams.
+Key dates for the semester are [here](/vsl-greek/assets/key_dates.pdf).

 The [little blue
 book](http://www.greek-language.gr/greekLang/files/document/modern_greek/grammatiki.triantafyllidi.pdf)